March 2014

 MAP-21 Reauthorization Kicks into High Gear…Maybe

 Matthew ColvinThe deadline to prevent the Highway Trust Fund from becoming insolvent is rapidly approaching, leaving Congress and the Administration with just months to identify a solution.
 But will they be up to the task?
-The stakes for Congress couldn’t be higher, with a failure to act putting hundreds of thousands of jobs at risk and bringing thousands of construction projects, including
+The stakes for Congress couldn’t be higher, with a failure to act putting hundreds of thousands of jobs at risk and bringing thousands of construction projects, inc

 New Transportation Tech: What’s in it for Safe Routes to School and Active Transportation Advocates